Recommended Forex Brokers - the best Forex brokers of 2022

 Ideally, trade with a broker that has tight spreads.
 Also try to find a broker that keeps spread widening to a minimum, especially during economic news events and market close.

 Beware of Forex brokers that promote commission-free trading.
 Generally these brokers increase their spreads to compensate their loss in not charging commissions.
 Often, commission-free brokers are brokers that trade against you i.e. Take the other side of your trades.
 This is not ideal and is frowned upon by many professional traders.
+These types of brokers are almost always full market maker brokers.

 - Sensible Leverage (high leverage optional, even if UK based)